Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Summary and Conclusions</h1>

-In summary, the deep learning with embeddings model produces world-class predictive performance on the Rossman dataset.
+In summary, the deep learning with embeddings model produces world-class predictive performance on the Rossman data set.
 The model achieves a significant improvement as compared to a Random Forest (RF) model, the next best model as reported in [Entity Embeddings of Categorical Variables](https://arxiv.org/pdf/1604.06737.pdf).
 The RSMSPE performance of the two models are listed in Table 1, below, where the Deep Learning model achieves a an 8% improvement in RSMPE score as compared to the RF model.

 <table>
  <caption> Table 1.
 Summary of Deep Learning time-series forecasting model</caption>